 The general objectives of my research concern the understanding of the characteristics and sources of atmospheric particles.
 I develop chemical characterization tools (implementation of new tracers and new measurement methods), as well as appropriate data processing tools.
 These tools are then applied in numerous applied research projects to various environments.

-Anouk MARSAL, PhD student
+Anouk MARSAL, Research Engineer

 Adeline SUPPO, Project Manager